windmill-labs/windmilldocs/docs/benchmark.md

 ```
                 min  mean[+/-sd]  median   max
-Windmill:       1637 2129 373.1   2136    3062
-AWS Lambda:     1729 1947  76.5   1954    2152
+Windmill:       1621 2046 327.0   1935    2891
+AWS Lambda:     1619 2113 367.9   2124    3068
 ```

-Even for heavier workloads, Windmill still win.
-(The AWS Lambda Memory was 2048MB which is exactly the configuration of the default worker of Windmill).
+The AWS Lambda Memory is 2048MB which is exactly the configuration of the default worker of Windmill

+Here the compute dominates the start time, we see that the performance are comparable.

 Caveat: We have limited number of workers compared to AWS Lambda and if your goal is to achieve parrallelism > 100 workers, then at the moment you will get better results with Lambda.
 We will scale to thousands of workers very soon so it should not be an easy.

+## Conclusion

+Windmill is in the same general ballpark as AWS unless you are extremely latency sensitive.
+In most cases, you would not see the difference for compute requiring more than 300ms.